mnelson4/yet-another-related-posts-plugin/readme.txt

 1. **Thumbnails**: a beautiful new thumbnail display, for themes which use post thumbnails (featured images) **New in YARPP 4!**
 2. **Related posts, pages, and custom post types**: [Learn about CPT support](http://wordpress.org/extend/plugins/yet-another-related-posts-plugin/other_notes/).
-3. **Templating**: The [YARPP templating system](http://mitcho.com/blog/projects/yarpp-3-templates/) gives you advanced control of how your results are displayed.
+3. **Templating**: [A powerful templating system](http://wordpress.org/extend/plugins/yet-another-related-posts-plugin/other_notes/) gives you advanced control of how your results are displayed.
 4. **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, YARPP finds related content from across your site.
 [Learn more](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/).
 5. **Caching**: YARPP is performant, caching related posts data as your site is visited.
 6. **Related posts in feeds**: Display related posts in RSS feeds with custom display options.